akazimour/Logistics-Application/README.md

 You can add new adresses, searching addresses by id, finding all and deleting them by id and modifying them.
 Application allows to search addreeses dynamically based on criterias using specification and supports pageable function as well.
-The application able to register delays in minutes means increasing the planned times in case of from and to milestones.
+The application is able to register delays in minutes means increasing the planned times in case of from and to milestones.
-The delay time affects the estimated income reducing that with certain precents based on 30, 60, 120 mins.
+The delay time affects the estimated income reducing that with certain percentage based on 30, 60, 120 mins.
 The application uses authentication and authorization via spring security providing a POST end point where the user can log in using username and password.
 In case of correct username and password the application gives a JWT token which is valid during 10 minutes.
-Users have access to certain end points as AddressManager or TransportManager roles and authorities.
+Users have access to certain end points own AddressManager or TransportManager roles and authorities.